skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 OpenGL ES / WebGL.
 The only thing left to do is use `glReadPixels` to pull down the entire thing and check for end state on the CPU.

-The original 2-state automation above also suffers from this problem.
+The original 2-state automaton above also suffers from this problem.

 ### Encoding Cell State